10 Celebrities Who Support Native American Rights

 Johnny Cash is yet another of the celebrities who support Native American rights who had some Native blood in him.
 Cherokee, to be exact.
 That fact, along with a strong sense of justice, provides fuel for the passion that pervades the album that almost ruined his career: “Bitter Tears”.

 Most of the songs on “Bitter Tears” come from the songbook of a Pima-Indian, Peter LaFarge.
-LaFarge served in the Korean War, worked with Cisco Houston, made numerous recordings for Folkways and Columbia, and died in 1964 (of either suicide or stroke).
-Johnny Cash wrote “Apache Tears” and “The Talking Leaves”.
-LaFarge wrote the remaining songs except J.Horton’s “The Vanishing Race”.
+However, Johnny Cash wrote “Apache Tears” and “The Talking Leaves”.
 The album contains nothing but outstanding songs, many of which refer to real people or events.

+For example?
 “As Long as The Grass Shall Grow” sums up the history of broken treaties.
 After the American Revolution, the United States found itself very weak.
 To placate the American Indians (many of who fought on the side of the British), the US government offered numerous peace treaties promising land “as long as the grass shall grow and the waters flow”.
 US Courts later interpreted such phrases as pure metaphor, and denied claims to land that the treaties promised.

 10. Marlon Brando

-True, the ‘greatest actor in the world’ is no longer with us, but his name deserves a (very) honorable mention here because he arguably did more for Native rights than any celebrity or politician has since.
-It is well know that to protest the fact that Native Americans were only ever portrayed as ‘savages’ in films, Brando refused to collect his Oscar for the Godfather, sending the Native Rights activist Sacheen Littlefeather instead to deliver a speech (which was cut off – but you can see the whole thing here).
+He arguably did more for Native rights than any celebrity or politician has since.
+It is well know that to protest the fact that Native Americans were only ever portrayed as ‘savages’ in films, Brando refused to collect his Oscar for the Godfather.
+Instead, he sent Native rights activist Sacheen Littlefeather to deliver a speech.
+Much of it was cut off on television.
+But you can see the whole thing here.

-Brando had a true passion for Native rights, and was deeply involved in the American Indian Movement (AIM) with Leonard Peltier (who was wrongly accused of killing two FBI agents, as mentioned above) during the early 1970s.
-He sought Littlefeather’s help to protest the ongoing Wounded Knee Incident standoff, which began on February 27, 1973, when approximately 200 people occupied the town of Wounded Knee, South Dakota.
+Brando had a true passion for Native rights, and was deeply involved in the American Indian Movement (AIM) with Leonard Peltier.
+Rage Against The Machine, mentioned above, wrote a song about him.
+Peltier was wrongly accused of killing two FBI agents during the early 1970s.
+He sought Littlefeather’s help to protest the ongoing Wounded Knee Incident standoff.
+This began on February 27, 1973, when approximately 200 people occupied the town of Wounded Knee, South Dakota.
+Brando witnessed first hand the brutality of the National Guard towards Native Americans when they killed four of the protesters and wounded many more there.

-Brando witnessed first hand the brutality of the National Guard towards Native Americans when they killed four of the protesters and wounded many more.
 But the disrespect and denigration of indigenous people still continues today: recently Littlefeather, who is still alive, was belittled by comic Dennis Miller on the Jay Leno show, when he referred to her the ‘stripper’ who accepted Brando’s award.

 Main image: Wikipedia